-What I love about this- If you leave the magnetic adapter ring on your lens you can simply pop on the magnetic lens cap and pack away conveniently in your bag- knowing everything is secured and less time consuming for your next shoot.
+What I love about this is- If you leave the magnetic adapter ring on your lens you can simply pop on the magnetic lens cap and pack it away conveniently in your bag- knowing everything is secured and less time-consuming for your next shoot.
 These are sold separately and not included with a single filter -However, it is included in the kit.

 Haida NanoPro Magnetic neutral density (ND) 1.8

-We will start by looking at the ND 1.8 which is a 6 stop, meaning the light will be reduced by 6 stops of light- Essentially sun glasses for your lens and comes in different strengths.
-For me personally, as a landscape photographer this is my go-to filter for anything moving- Example- Wispy clouds, to smooth down fast flowing water or waterfalls, creating a dreamy effect.
-It’s used to darken the whole image evenly from top to bottom and-that allows you to use a wider aperture or slower shutter speed than you would without the filter.
+We will start by looking at the ND 1.8 which is a 6 stop, meaning the light will be reduced by 6 stops of light- Essentially sunglasses for your lens and come in different strengths.
+For me personally, as a landscape photographer this is my go-to filter for anything moving- For example- Wispy clouds, to smooth down fast-flowing water or waterfalls, creating a dreamy effect.
+It’s used to darken the whole image evenly from top to bottom and that allows you to use a wider aperture or slower shutter speed than you would without the filter.
 This achieves very pleasing results as you have more creative control with depth of field and convey movement in a beautiful motion.
 Typically used for long exposure photography.
-Also, very useful for a cinematic look in video making which I spoke about in my previous blog post andvideo if you’d like to learn more.
+Also, very useful for a cinematic look in video making which I spoke about in my previous blog post and video if you’d like to learn more.